Gastonia leaders face passionate pleas to assist and not fine church helping homeless people

 Pastor Moses Colbert, who has worked with homeless individuals since 2003, was hit with close to $60,000 in unpaid fines by the city.

-The city found he had violated the code ordinances by allowing people to stay on the property, trash on the property and having two trailers on site which were not zoned properly.
+The city found he had violated the code ordinances by allowing people to stay on the property, trash on the property, and having two trailers on site that were not zoned properly.

 Moses told Queen City News one month ago that he wants to be up to code, but the city did not give him time to do so.